ditrit/workflows/README.md

 Orchestration is launched simply inserting facts (nodes and relationships instances) into the RETE network.

 ## The exemple
-- Workflow used in input is the standard `install` TOSCA workflow as defined in § "7.4.2 Weaving improvements" of the normative document.
+- Workflow in input is the standard `install` TOSCA workflow as defined in § "7.4.2 Weaving improvements" of the normative document.
-- Facts describe connections between 4 nodes : [`A-->B B-->D D-->C and A -->C](facts_ex1.svg)
+- Facts in input describe connections between 4 nodes : [`A-->B B-->D D-->C and A -->C](facts_ex1.svg)

 ## Running the example